Policies at CAFE

 2. There is a $50 drop off fee per family per year in addition to the family registration fee.
 The drop-off fee is reduced to $25 if students are only on site for 1 class hour.

 3. Drop-off families who attend two or more class hours still need to do end-of-day cleaning twice a year, but do not have weekly or substitute responsibilities.

 Every student is expected to participate in class activities, to honor teachers and other adults, and to respect their fellow students.
 If a child is disrupting a class session and does not respond to verbal redirection, he/she will be removed from the class and escorted to the parent or to a co-op leader for the duration of the class period.
 At the co-op leader's discretion, the child may be permitted to return to the class that day.

 If the child's behavior continues to be a disruption, co-op leadership will work with the teacher and the parent to resolve the situation.
 However, the co-op reserves the right to dismiss the child from the class for the rest of the term.
 The child will be expected to remain with the parent during that class period for the remaining weeks.

-We are guests of Evangelical Community Church, and thus any willful destruction of church property will not be tolerated.
+We are guests of Christ Covenant Church, and thus any willful destruction of church property will not be tolerated.
 Failure to respect the building or property may result in co-op discipline and/or dismissal.
 Please report any accidental damage immediately.

 Participants should not attend classes if they are sick, or if they have experienced vomiting, diarrhea or fever within the last 24 hours.
 Please use good judgement when deciding whether to send some students if other family members are sick.
 This is a great place to apply the Golden Rule!